jmoro0408/Sales-Forecasting/README.md

 This project is mostly a learning exercise to acclimate myself with use of darts for analysis, and therefore a focus is placed on the analysis portion, with data being provided from [kaggle](https://www.kaggle.com/competitions/demand-forecasting-kernels-only/data).

+The best score (12.58013) was generated from an N-BEATS deep learning model with Optuna hyperparameter tuning.

+This model actually slightly outperformed the winning Kaggle score (12.58015), although there has been four years of devlopment since the competition was published!

 Project Organization
 ------------